felipeyanez/bbac/README.md

 # bbac: Bregman block average co-clustering

-This is an R implementation of the [Bregman block average co-clustering algorithm (Banerjee et al., 2007a).](http://www.jmlr.org/papers/volume8/banerjee07a/banerjee07a.pdf).
+This is an R implementation of the [Bregman Block Average Co-clustering (BBAC) algorithm (Banerjee et al., 2007a)](http://www.jmlr.org/papers/volume8/banerjee07a/banerjee07a.pdf).
 The [BBAC code in Matlab](http://www.ideal.ece.utexas.edu/software.html) written by Srujana Merugu and Arindam Banerjee was used as a reference.

 ## Example